rickymedrano/srirs-sensor-project/README.md

 - Arduino IDE with EmonLib library
 - Raspbian (any version with systemd, so Stretch or Buster)
 - MySQL database, either locally or in the cloud.
 We used a MySQL RDS on AWS with their free-tier option.
-- If you want to graph the data you can use a website like Grafana and connect your database, or you can use Plotly.
+- If you want to graph the data you can use a website like Grafana and connect your database, or you can use Plotly's Chart-Studio.
 - VNC on Raspbian if you want to connect to your Pi remotely.

 ### Hardware Prerequisites
 You will need a 3D Printer if you want to print the model.
+You will need a soldering iron with solder and extra wire as well.
 Here is a list of materials used in the project:

 | Item  | Quantity |